Chapter Six - US Securities Exchange - pink herring

 I ask Telstra: a document that has been colloquially called the ‘pink herring’, that was filed with the US Securities Exchange recently, focused on the adverse publicity of the CoT cases.
 The document was prepared as part of the privatisation and so on.
 It focuses more on the effect of the publicity on Telstra, apparently than on the materiality of any sums of money which may ultimately be paid.
 Will the Australian prospectus for the Telstra sale give a more detailed assessment of the financial effect of the CoT cases on Telstra?

-The following two links Major Fraud Group Transcript (1) and Major Fraud Group Transcript (2) on page 4 of Transcript (1) shows Senator Ron Boswell, Graham Schorer (COT spokesperson), Bruce Akehurst (Telstra), Mr Anthony Honner (another COT case) and Barry O’Sullivan (negotiator) and later Senator Barry O'Sullivan discussing why the government did not allow my arbitration matters to be viewed by the Senate investigation into the five litmus COT test cases.
-To have investigated my phone and fax hacking matters along with the other remaining 15 COT Cases similar complaints would have impeded the privatisation of Telstra.
+The following two links Major Fraud Group Transcript (1) and Major Fraud Group Transcript (2) on page 4 of Transcript (1) show Senator Ron Boswell, Graham Schorer (COT spokesperson), Bruce Akehurst (Telstra), Mr Anthony Honner (another COT case) and Barry O’Sullivan (negotiator) and later Senator Barry O'Sullivan discussing why the government did not allow my arbitration matters to be viewed by the Senate investigation into the five litmus COT test cases.
+To have investigated my phone and fax hacking matters along with the other 15 remaining COT Cases, similar complaints would have impeded the privatisation of Telstra.

-A fair resolution of those sixteen COT cases has never been resolved, as can be seen by clicking onto An injustice to the remaining 16 Australian citizens.
+A fair resolution of those sixteen COT cases has never been resolved, as can be seen by clicking on An injustice to the remaining 16 Australian citizens.

-The Australian government did not want to have to answer questions by the US Securities Exchange regarding the prospectus and the 'pink herring' document that had been filed.
+The Australian government did not want to have to answer questions from the US Securities Exchange regarding the prospectus and the 'pink herring' document that had been filed.

-Between September and October 2002, after having been briefed by George Close, my previous arbitration technical advisor I provided Senator Len Haris evidence supporting: the pair gain system which formed much of Telstra's existing network making thousands of dead cable pairs to subscribers' phones had not been replaced regardless of the COT Cases exposing these deficiencies to the arbitrator in 1994 (see Bad Bureaucrats File No/11 – Part One and File No/11 – Part Two).
+Between September and October 2002, after having been briefed by George Close, my previous arbitration technical advisor, I provided Senator Len Haris with evidence supporting the pair gain system, which formed much of Telstra's existing network, making thousands of dead cable pairs to subscribers' phones, had not been replaced regardless of the COT Cases exposing these deficiencies to the arbitrator in 1994 (see Bad Bureaucrats File No/11 – Part One and File No/11 – Part Two).

 “The urgency of the Government to unload Telstra is the realisation that it needs a huge injection of capital expenditure just to remain operational.